Alexandru Sătmăreanu: Dinamo București

 Sătmăreanu joined Dinamo București in 1971, helping the team win three league titles in the 1972–73, 1974–75 and 1976–77 seasons.
 In the first one he played 16 games under coach Ion Nunweiller and in the second Nicolae Dumitru used him in 29 games, scoring three goals.
 In the third one he made 34 appearances with five goals scored while working once again with Nunweiller.
 In November 1975 he scored a goal in a league derby against Steaua București that ended in a 3–3 draw.
 Sătmăreanu also represented The Red Dogs in 20 games in European competitions in which he scored two goals, including the only goal of Dinamo's 1–0 home victory against Real Madrid in the 1975–76 European Cup.
 For the way he played in 1977, Sătmăreanu was placed third in the ranking for the Romanian Footballer of the Year award.
 On 3 November 1979, he made his last Divizia A appearance in 1–1 draw against FCM Galați, totaling 223 matches with 18 goals in the competition.

 VfB Stuttgart

 After playing for Dinamo in a 1979 UEFA Cup match against Eintracht Frankfurt, he illegally remained in Frankfurt and signed with VfB Stuttgart, defying Romania's communist regime which prohibited defection.
 Sătmăreanu made his Bundesliga debut on 17 January 1981 under coach Jürgen Sundermann in a 2–1 away win over Nürnberg.
 He made a total of 12 appearances with two goals scored against Bayer Uerdingen and Borussia Dortmund in his first season, helping the team finish in third place.
 In the following season he appeared in both legs of Stuttgart's 5–3 aggregate loss to Hajduk Split in the first round of the 1981–82 UEFA Cup.
-He made his last Bundesliga appearance on 8 April 1982 in a 2–0 away loss to Eintracht Braunschweig, having a total of 32 matches with three goals in the competition.
+He made his last Bundesliga appearance on 8 April 1982 in a 2–0 away loss to Eintracht Braunschweig, totaling 32 matches with three goals in the competition.